 The Right to Be Invisible

-The following story is taken from the third issue of PEN America’s translation magazine, Glossolalia, titled, We Agree on Nothing: New Writing from China.
-The piece, written by science fiction writer Han Song, was translated for the magazine by Ken Liu.
+The following essay is taken from the third issue of PEN America’s translation magazine, Glossolalia, titled, We Agree on Nothing: New Writing from China.
+This piece, written by Chinese sci-fi writer Han Song, was translated for the magazine by Ken Liu.
+To read the full issue, purchase a print or digital edition.

 As soon as he got home, Chen had the odd feeling that it no longer was his home.
 Some of the furniture was missing.
 He heard a woman’s voice.
 “Darling, where are you?” he called out, but he couldn’t see his wife.
 All he could hear were her giggles.
 His annoyance turned to fear.
 A ghost?